georgeteo/elm-marketplace/README.md

 #### Critical

-1. Index page wonky when search happens
+1. Index page wonky when search happens -- HALF (css issues, but filter is correct)
 2. Category bar highlight will return to thumbnail view
 3. Add icons for left and right images if necessary -- DONE
+4. Search empty returns to homepage
+5. Click logo returns to homepage

 #### Non-critical